Florida Federal Crime Attorneys

 Punishments under the federal sentencing guidelines can land a convicted defendant in a federal penitentiary for 30 years while getting slapped with $250,000 in fines.
 The federal government orders restitution for financial crimes, and for drug crimes and other matters, they zealously enforce asset seizure and forfeiture laws, taking cars, boats, jewelry and cash to line their coffers and start new cases against other individuals.

-If you’ve been arrested for a federal crime in Florida, you need the help of skilled and experienced criminal defense attorneys who are knowledgeable about federal criminal laws, the federal court system, and dealing with federal officers and government agencies.
+If you’ve been arrested for a federal crime, you need the help of skilled and experienced Florida federal crime attorneys who are knowledgeable about federal criminal laws, the federal court system, and dealing with federal officers and government agencies.
 Meldon Law is a Florida law firm with a strong focus on criminal defense and nearly 100 years of combined legal experience trying cases for plaintiffs and defendants.
 Our attorneys have backgrounds ranging from the Public Defender to the State Attorneys office.
 We’ve experience both prosecuting and defending people charged with crimes, so we know all the angles, strategies and procedures to provide a solid defense.
 If you are facing federal criminal charges in Florida, Meldon Law will fight for you and won’t back down.

 Call Meldon Law for advice and representation concerning any federal criminal law matter, including: